Skip to content

 So, is a British Shorthair cat right for you?

-The British Shorthair is a quiet, easy-going cat that is happy to be kept indoors.
+The British Shorthair is a quiet, easy-going cat that is happy to stay indoors.
 They’re not particularly active and are content to be left alone.
 However, they will become devoted to their owners.
-And though they might not like being picked up or sitting on your lap, they will come for a cuddle, and they do enjoy human company when it suits them.
+And though they might not like being picked up or sitting on your lap, they will come for a cuddle.
+However, they do enjoy human company when it suits them, making them the perfect pet for families with or without kids.

 Browse our guides